Employment With Killeen Police Department

 - Must meet the Killeen Police Department’s minimum drug use limitations for the position of Probationary Police Officer.

 - Must not have furnished marijuana to another within the 10 years preceding the date of application or during the hiring process.

 - Must not have ever furnished any illegal drug or controlled substance, other than marijuana.

 - Must not have ever engaged in the manufacture or sale of any drug listed in the Texas Controlled Substance Act.

 For new Killeen Police Department Probationary Police Officers, any tattoo, body art, or branding that displays any design, logo, or wording will be regulated in the following manner:

 - Any tattoo, body art, or branding that depicts or represents an idea or theme that is inconsistent with an officer’s Oath of Office or the mission of the police department is prohibited.
-Tattoos, body art, and brands that are offensive, inappropriate and unprofessional include, but are not limited to those that are, racist, sexually suggestive or explicit, or undermine the City or department values.
+Tattoos and body art that are offensive, inappropriate and unprofessional include, but are not limited to those that are, racist, sexually suggestive or explicit, or undermine the City or department values.